-Storm Arwen: Energy firms being told to improve welcomed
+Storm Arwen: 'We had to dig in - now I hope things get better'

 He was without power for about six days.

 "The biggest problem I had was communication," he said.
-"It was only the lack of information, you just didn't know what was going to happen."
+"It was the lack of information, you just didn't know what was going to happen."

-He added of energy firm criticism: "I actually think they did a very good job, I mean it was a horrendous storm, I have never seen anything like it.
+He added of energy firm criticism: "I actually think they did a very good job.
+I mean, it was a horrendous storm, I have never seen anything like it.
 They had huge problems to deal with.

 "So I do have some sympathy for them."